oneeve8/kobble-data/content/Tutorial2.md

 You will also learn some basic Markdown syntax.

-This video may also give you ideas on creating your own wiki knowledge base
+This video may also give you ideas on creating your own wiki knowledge base,

+as well as somecontent management ideas.